 This riff will have you simply alternating between the D and G strings.
 You’ll be holding the same notes for 4 bars and then start walking the lower notes around that D string a bit.
 It’s super easy and comfortable to play and provides a good opportunity to get you used to ‘outside picking’, which is where you pick two adjacent strings from the outside.

 Cocaine by Eric Clapton

 Click Here for tab for Cocaine by Eric Clapton

-This song was originally recorded by the singer/songwriter J. J. Cale., but it was Eric Clapton’s version that was released as part of his 1977 album Slowhand that really brought it to the masses attention.
+This song was originally recorded by the singer/songwriter J. J. Cale, but it was Eric Clapton’s version, released as part of his 1977 album Slowhand, that really brought it to the mass’s attention.
 Clapton’s version was specifically written as an anti-drug song, aiming to shine a light on the negative effects of drugs because of their addictive and deadly qualities.

-Not a single note riff, this time we’ll be playing 3 note power chords, which is to say a regular fifth interval with the higher octave thrown in.
+Not a single note riff, this time we’ll be playing 3-note power chords, which is to say a regular fifth interval with the higher octave thrown in.
 They are used in small bursts or what we might call ‘rhythmic groupings’ which will require you to come back in after a pause on the correct beat.
-The song is at 105bpm and you can use a metronome to help you do this!
+The song is at 105 bpm and you can use a metronome to help you out!